Fellowship of American Bibliophilic Societies: Select international affiliates

 International affiliates include Aberystwyth Bibliographical Group, Aberystwyth, Wales; Nederlands Genootschap van Bibliofielen, Amsterdam, Netherlands; Associació de Bibliòfiles de Barcelona, Barcelona, Spain; National Union of Bibliophiles, Moscow, Russia; The Society of Bibliophiles in Cape Town, Cape Town, South Africa; Les Amis Du Livre Contemporain, Paris, France; The Private Libraries Association, Pinner, Middlesex, England; Pirckheimer-Gesellschaft, Berlin, Germany.

 Activities

 The National Collegiate Book Collecting Contest, founded in 2005 by Fine Books & Collections Magazine, was led starting in 2010 by a partnership of the Antiquarian Booksellers' Association of America (ABAA), the Fellowship of American Bibliophilic Societies (FABS), the Grolier Club, and the Center for the Book and the Rare Books and Special Collections Division of the Library of Congress, with support by the Jay I. Kislak Foundation.

 The contest encourages young book collectors.
 Similar contests have been held at colleges and universities across the United States, such as the Swarthmore College A. E. Newton Award Book Collecting Contest dating from the 1930s.
-Students from all schools, regardless of whether their school has a similar contest, and regardless of whether they've won similar contests, are encouraged to participate.
+Students from all schools, regardless of whether their school has a similar contest, and regardless of whether they have won similar contests, are encouraged to participate.
 The awards ceremony is held at the Library of Congress.